MaciejFigat/PTHome/backend/README.md

 package with node type definitions
-**installed: axios, bcrypt, colors, dotenv, express-async-handler, jsonwebtoken, mongoose** **added the db.ts** // useCreateIndex: true, this option was no longer supported - I think it was depreciated
+**installed: axios, bcrypt, colors, dotenv, express-async-handler, jsonwebtoken, mongoose** **added the db.ts** // useCreateIndex: true, this option was no longer supported - I think it was depreciated ok. moongose 6.0+ doesn't support the following: useNewUrlParser, useUnifiedTopology, useFindAndModify, and useCreateIndex.
+It's safe to remove it from my code.
+(I used it in moongose ver 5.12.5.)
 *** 2 ***
 *** 2 ***